-All tanks, tank trucks, and spraying apparatus used to convey or mix pesticides or herbicides in and exterminating process are required to use only overhead (air-gap) piping arrangements.
+All tanks, tank trucks, and spraying apparatus used to convey or mix pesticides or herbicides are required to use only overhead (air-gap) piping arrangements.
 All filling locations will consist of overhead piping arrangements with correctly installed pressure vacuum breakers.
 If for any reason an overhead piping arrangement cannot be used, a reduced pressure principle backflow assembly shall be installed on the service line at the meter.